Table of Contents

 Gonorrhea Case Studies

-Discovery, Symptoms and Diagnosis of Gonorrhea
+Discovery, Symptoms, and Diagnosis of Gonorrhea

-Therapy of Gonorrhea
+Therapy for Gonorrhea

 The treatment is relatively straightforward with the administration of ceftriaxone once.
 In DGI and upper gonorrhea, ceftriaxone must be given for at least 7 days.
 As with all STDs, the partner of the patient must also be treated to prevent a ping-pong effect.
 In addition, stressing on the use of condoms in addition to existing contraceptives is crucial.